Boxing in Liverpool: Natasha Jonas

 Natasha Jonas, from Toxteth, was the first British female boxer to ever qualify for and compete at an Olympic games, as GB Boxing's women's 60 kg representative at the 2012 London Olympics.
 She also won a bronze medal at the 2012 AIBA Women's World Boxing Championships in Qinhuangdao.
 She represents Rotunda Amateur Boxing Club.

 Daniel Ezra Deane

-Daniel Ezra Deane, From Dingle, Liverpool 6"1 age 36, won the gold medal as heavyweight at the 1996 European Amateur Boxing Championships in Vejle he also boasted a professional record of 15-15-0 before his career was ended after an injury whilst on active deployment.
-He came out of the backstreets of the holy land (Moses street).
+Daniel Ezra Deane, from Dingle, Liverpool, 6"1 tall & then aged 36, won the gold medal as heavyweight at the 1996 European Amateur Boxing Championships in Vejle.
+He also boasted a professional record of 15-15-0 before his career was ended after an injury whilst on active deployment.
+He was from the backstreets of Moses Street.

 Jay Deane Brown

-Jay "Back alley" Brown, Cousin of Daniel Lowday (Ezra Deane) from the back streets of Dingle (Graffton street) he boasts and amateur record of 20-0 with 19 Ko's and 1 TKO, he boxed out of the United services club (L8 Byles street) but had to give up his career due to unforeseen circumstances, He currently works as a doorman in Liverpools club scene.
+Jay "Back alley" Brown, Cousin of Daniel Lowday (Ezra Deane) was from the back streets of Dingle (Graffton Street).
+He boasted of an amateur record of 20-0 with 19 KO's and 1 TKO, he boxed out of the United services club (L8 Byles street) but had to give up his career due to unforeseen circumstances.
+He currently works as a doorman in Liverpool's club scene.